Cultural impact of Shakira: Artists inspired by Shakira

 Many artists, celebrities, and politicians have also attended Shakira's concerts, such as: Yoshiki, Hiroshi Mikitani, Ayumi Hamasaki, Namie Amuro,Rupert Grint and Emma Watson, Felipe Calderon, Juan Manuel Santos, Michelle Bachelet, Queen Rania of Jordan, Jim Carrey Sebastián Piñera, Rafael Nadal,King Felipe and Queen Letizia of Spain and more.

 Shakira has also received the admiration of intellectuals and writers such as Nobel Prize winner Gabriel García Márquez who has exclaimed that "No one of any age can sing or dance with the innocent sensuality Shakira seems to have invented".

 Achievements

-Shakira since the beginning of her career has achieved innumerable achievements for a Latin artist in world territory.
-Thanks to its successful crossover Laundry Service in 2001 it managed to further establish itself and reach a global audience.
-What it was worth until today, being a pioneer in various never-before-seen acts and achievements for a Latin and South American person.
-Among her most staked achievements can be seen the introduction of Latin music among the main media, such as being the first South American artist to place a song No. 1 on the Billboard Hot 100 and helping the Latin explosion with Gloria Estefan with Ricky Martin.
+Shakira further established herself with the successful crossover of Laundry Service in 2001, expanding her reach to a global audience.
+She is widely recognised for helping bring Latin music to broader international mainstream audiences, becoming the first South American artist to have a song chart No. 1 on the Billboard Hot 100 and contributing to the wider Latin pop boom with Gloria Estefan with Ricky Martin.